395t/review-assignments/_summaries/clevert2015fast_1.md

 * How well does the paper perform?
 * What interesting variants are explored? -->

+# Summary 1: FAST AND ACCURATE DEEP NETWORK LEARNING BY EXPONENTIAL LINEAR UNITS (ELUS)

-This paper introduces an activation function called the exponential linear unit (ELU), which has faster learning properties than the previous most common activation functions such as ReLU, LReLU, and PReLU.
+This paper introduces an activation function called the exponential linear unit (ELU), which has faster learning properties than the previous most commonly used activation functions such as ReLU, LReLU, and PReLU.

 ELU maintains the nice properties of ReLU by maintaining f(x) = x for x >= 0.